-Arthrodesis fuses the 2 bones that form a joint.
-There is no longer movement in the joint after the procedure.
-One or more related joints may be done at the same time.
+Arthrodesis fuses the two bones that form a joint.
+The joint can no longer move after the procedure.
+One or more joints may be fused at the same time.

 Copyright © Nucleus Medical Media, Inc.

 This surgery is done to ease ankle or foot pain when other methods have not helped.
 It may also be done to treat poorly healed fractures, arthritis, damaged cartilage, infections, or abnormal foot structures.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Things that may raise the risk of problems are: